-If for some reason you want to access older posts, you can find them here.
+If for some reason you want to access older posts, you can search for Adam’s name.

 And he spake a parable unto them to this end, that men ought always to pray, and not to faint; saying, There was in a city a judge, which feared not God, neither regarded man: and there was a widow in that city; and she came unto him, saying, Avenge me of mine adversary.
 And he would not for a while: but afterward he said within himself, Though I fear not God, nor regard man; yet because this widow troubleth me, I will avenge her, lest by her continual coming she weary me.
 Luke 18:1-5

 I look at the Bible verse above, and I have to smile because we have to be told to always pray and not to faint.
 Told not to faint… I completely get it.

 Reminds me of how weak we are on our own, even as we believe ourselves to be strong.